camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/07-model-api/03-reading-a-model.html.md

 ```

 With these references you can easily create helper methods for different use cases.
 For example if you want to
-find the following flow nodes of an task or a gateway you can use helper method like the following.
+find the following flow nodes of an task or a gateway you can use a helper method like the following.

 ```java
 public Collection<FlowNode> getFlowingFlowNodes(FlowNode node) {